ueberdosis/tiptap/docs/src/docPages/api/extensions/paragraph.md

 # Paragraph
-Enables you to use paragraphs in the editor.
+Yes, the schema is very strict.
+Without this extension you won’t even be able to use paragraphs in the editor.

 ## Options
 | Option | Type | Default | Description |